Overview of 65% keyboards

 The keycaps are PBT double-shot plastic.
 The keycaps have a textured feel to them.

-You can pick from different versions: the floating key design or the high-profile design, which costs $230.
+You can pick from different versions: the floating key design or the high-profile design, which is slightly more expensive

 Although it is the most expensive, it does have nice features that you can benefit from.